Eltun Turabov

-Eltun Kamal oğlu Turabov (born on 18 February 1997) is an Azerbaijani professional footballer who plays as a midfielder for Turan Tovuz in the Azerbaijan Premier League.
+Eltun Kamal oğlu Turabov (born on 18 February 1997) is an Azerbaijani professional footballer who plays as a midfielder for Karvan in the Azerbaijan Premier League.

 Career

 Club

 On 26 July 2019, Sabah was announced that Turabov had joined Albanian club Bylis on a season-long loan deal.
 He made his professional debut for Bylis in the Albanian Superliga on 24 August 2019, starting in the away match against Teuta.

 On 20 August 2020, Turabov joined Sumgayit FK on a season-long loan deal.